-FSA issues information for bakers, butchers, eateries and others selling food that is pre-packed for direct sale.
+Information for UK bakers, butchers, eateries and others making food that is pre-packed for direct sale.

 From 1 October 2021, every business that produces food that is pre-packed for direct sale (PPDS) in England, Wales and Northern Ireland will be required to label it with the name of the food and a full ingredients list.
 Presence of any of the 14 declarable allergens must be emphasised within the list.